Life Orientation For Homeschoolers

 We have often said at workshops to parents, that one goal we have with our children is that when they leave home they will be the influencers, not the influenced.
 We would like to see our children reaching out to the poor, neglected, abused and hungry people of this country to be Jesus’ hands and feet as He directs them to those in need.

-This is something that is caught and taught as we the parents model for our children how to reach out to our community.
+This is something that is caught and taught as we, the parents, model for our children how to reach out to our community.
 Some homeschoolers have become involved in working with differently-abled children, others have worked for Habitat for Humanity and actually built homes for people.

 Some families make it their ministry to take in abused or deserted babies and be temporary foster parents until permanent homes can be found.
 Others still serve in soup kitchens for the poor.
 Some simply take part in knitting schemes to knit blankets for aids orphans or beanies for premature babies.